hyperledger/indy-node/docs/cluster-simulation.md

 >>> start_getting_started()
 ```

 This command will start up a local pool of validator "nodes".
-This can take a few mintues and will produce a lot of console
+This can take a few minutes and will produce a lot of console
 output.
 This output contains the initial communication between 4 nodes.
 This output can be ignored for this exercise.

 After starting up the local indy pool, three agents will be launched in virtual "nodes".
 During this this exercise we will be interacting